christopher-besch/neovim-me/README.md

 	- `:ThemeCycle` cycles between all themes

 # WIP
-this project is a wip which will keep evolving over time as more features are introduced.
+- this project is a work in progress which will keep evolving over time as more features are introduced.
+- somethings are implemented with `viml` in a `lua` api wrapper because the neovim lua implementation is a WIP currently.